Artemii1/Candles_EMA14/README.md

 ## Additional info

 - Output samples of processing 'prices.csv' provided in this repo inside 'output' folder.
-- All the notes and comments in script provided in English (as the task also in English), but I can simply translate them for you if needed.
+- All the notes and comments in script provided in English (as the task also in English), but I can simply translate them for you in Russian if needed.